 The programme allows students to tailor their studies according to their particular interests.
 Core courses provide a firm grounding in public international law, IHL, IHRL, international refugee law and international criminal law.

-Optional courses allow students to deepen their expertise in a particular issue such as counter-terrorism, armed non-state actors, transitional justice, the rules governing the conduct of hostilities or the work of international courts and tribunals.
+Optional courses allow students to deepen their expertise in a particular issue such as counter-terrorism, armed non-state actors, the rules governing the conduct of hostilities, the Islamic law of armed conflict or the work of international courts and tribunals.

 Our LLM is also profoundly committed to developing the transferable skills necessary to succeed in the professional world and take up responsibilities in the humanitarian and human rights fields.
 To this end, internships with leading actors and participation in moot courts provide a solid exposure to practical work and allow students to expand their network.